-Benjamin H. Hardaway High School International Baccalaureate Programme (1351) Class of 2018: REFLECTIVE PROJECT AGREEMENT
+Benjamin H. Hardaway High School International Baccalaureate Programme (1351) Class of 2020: REFLECTIVE PROJECT AGREEMENT

-Research Subject: Supervisor Agreeme e nt I have read assist him/her with the through the communica 's Reflecti Reflective Project process, en ive Project Proposal and agree to suring that I will be available ver the summer of 2017 and to eline.
-Supervisor's printed name Supervisor's signature Date Supervisor's contact i nformation during summer of 2017: Phone Number: Text Message Preferred E-mail: requirement.
-I am aware that the awarded an IB Care.
-I am aware that I am Reflective Project pro I certify that I have r to meet the deadlines standing in Hardaw.
-I realize that each IB s so that I may qualify to take my s ay determine whether or not I am above supervisor to complete the sting contact and meetings. f 2016 and that it is my responsibility senior IB exams and remain in good own internal timeline for the RP.
-Student's printed name Student's signature Date Parent's printed name Parent's signature Date
+Research Subject: Supervisor Agreemer ıt I have read him/her with the Reflect communication method('s Reflective 'ive Project process, ensuring the s) listed below over the summer RP Timeline.
+I also understand Project Proposal and agree to assist at I will be available through the of 2019 and to meet at the required that I am responsible for Supervisor's printed name Supervisor's signature Date Supervisor's contact information during summer o of 2019: Phone Number: Text Message Preferred I am aware that I am Reflective Project property.
+I understand that the requirement.
+I certify that I have to meet the deadlined Hardaway High School I am aware that the awarded an IB Care I understand that if will not be submitted.
+I realize that each II rocess and am responsible for initice Reflective Project is an IB Caree received this timeline in January of so that I may remain in good stated and to qualify to take my IB equality of my Reflective Project may final Reflective Project contained to IB, and I will forfeit my Diplost e above supervisor to complete the ating contact and meetings. r-Related Certificate Programme of 2019 and that it is my responsibility anding in the IB Magnet Programme at exams. hay determine whether or not I am has any form of academic malpractice, it ma Candidate status.
+Is own internal timeline for the RP.
+Student's printed name Student's signature Date